Mercedes-Benz F200: Urban legend fame

-In the early 2000s, the F 200 gained popularity as pictures of it were being mass mailed out under the subject of "The New Benz - very different... really different!".
+In the early 2000s, the F200 gained popularity as pictures of it were being mass mailed out under the subject of "The New Benz - very different... really different!".
 Many of the emails incorrectly claimed the car to be the new "SCL600".
 The intent of the email was to draw sarcasm from the radical designs of the car and its Sidesticks control system.